Connect with others who understand.

 Snacks for Psoriatic Arthritis: Ideas for Quick and Easy Bites

-Figuring out what to eat when you have psoriatic arthritis can feel like trying to solve a riddle.
-Because there’s no one-size-fits-all diet for psoriatic arthritis, what works well for one person can cause flare-ups in another.
-Many people with autoimmune diseases carefully read ingredient lists and cautiously experiment with different foods.
+Figuring out what to eat when you have psoriatic arthritis (PsA) can feel like trying to solve a riddle.
+There’s no one-size-fits-all diet for psoriatic arthritis, so what works for one person can cause flare-ups in another.
+Many people with autoimmune diseases are used to carefully reading ingredient lists and cautiously trying different foods.

-But what about when you just want a quick bite to eat?
+But what about when you just want a quick snack?

-Taking the time to figure out your trigger foods and find safe, go-to foods can take the guesswork and frustration out of snacking with psoriatic arthritis.
-Here are some suggestions to help you build a list of enjoyable snack foods to add to your meal plan.
+Understanding your trigger foods and discovering safe, go-to foods can take the guesswork and frustration out of snacking when you have PsA.
+Here are some ideas for enjoyable snacks to add to your meal plan.

 Nutrient-Dense Snacks for Psoriatic Arthritis

-Nutritious snacks can help combat the symptoms of psoriatic arthritis.
-Not every snack needs to be nutrient-packed, but finding creative ways to meet your body’s nutritional needs is essential.
+Healthy snacks can help reduce the symptoms of psoriatic arthritis.
+Not every snack needs to be nutrient-packed, but it’s important to find ways to meet your body’s nutritional needs.

 Anti-Inflammatory Foods

-You may be familiar with the benefits of a Mediterranean diet for autoimmune diseases, but many people forget about anti-inflammatory foods at snack time.
-Healthy meals are important, but always remember that snacks count as part of a healthy diet, too.
+You may be familiar with the benefits of a Mediterranean diet for autoimmune diseases, but don’t forget about anti-inflammatory snacks.
+Healthy meals are important, but snacks are part of a healthy diet too.

 • Berries that contain anthocyanins (colorful antioxidants)

-• Citrus fruits for a natural source of vitamin C
+• Citrus fruits or bell peppers for a natural source of vitamin C

 • Guacamole with raw veggies